How we govern the group

 Our approach

-The Board consists of three Independent Non-executive Directors (one of whom is Chair), along with the Chief Executive, Group Finance Director and two Executive Directors (each of whom is the Managing Director of a Division).
-This combination provides the Board as a whole with appropriate understanding of the Company’s business balanced by independent challenge/perspectives from the Non-executive Directors.
+The Board consists of three Independent NEDs (one of whom is Chair), along with the Chief Executive, Group Finance Director and two Executive Directors (each of whom is the Managing Director of a Division).
+This combination provides the Board with appropriate understanding of the Company’s business balanced by independent challenge/perspectives from the Non-executive Directors, although it is planned to appoint another NED during 2025 as stated at Principle 6.
+Certain tasks have been delegated to the Board Committees and the structure can be found on page 60.

 Our approach